 While you are still learning to understand “baby language,” follow Dr. Fazilat’s guidelines on when you should seek medical help for your little one.
 Read More about New Parents: When to Call the Doctor

 “Seasonal allergies are typically caused by plant pollen, and different plants release pollen at different times of the year,” says Steven Rubinstein, M.D., an Allergy and Immunology specialist at the Palo Alto Medical Foundation.
-“This means that the worst season for a child who suffers from allergies will depend on what plant pollen causes his or her allergies.”
+“This means that the worst season for a person who suffers from allergies will depend on what plant pollen causes his or her allergies.”

 Parents are often surprised to learn that young children typically have between seven to 10 colds (viral respiratory infections) a year for the first few years of life, especially if a child is in daycare or preschool.